Skip to main content

 What Are the Incentive Limits in Wellness Programs?

-The are a critical component of ensuring that wellness programs remain voluntary.
+The incentive limits are a critical component of ensuring that wellness programs remain voluntary.
 The 30% cap on rewards is designed to prevent a situation where the financial incentive is so large that it effectively coerces employees into participating.
 This threshold is a recognition that an excessively large reward can function as a penalty for non-participation, undermining the principle of voluntary engagement.
 The table below outlines the general incentive limits for different types of wellness programs.

 Wellness Program Incentive Limits